 Business License Requirements for Cannabis

 As with general licensing requirements, business license requirements for cannabis vary greatly from state to state and between municipalities.
-For example, while some states hold an open application period and give out many licenses, others states are more restrictive and can limit the number of licenses issued to single digits.
+For example, while some states hold an open application period and give out many licenses,

-There are also restrictions related to residency and background (those with previous convictions may not be eligible), which can apply to owners, contractors and employees.
+There are also restrictions related to residency and background (those with previous convictions may not be eligible), which can apply to owners, contractors

 In Nevada, the Department of Taxation is responsible for licensing and regulating retail marijuana businesses and the state’s medical marijuana program.